 The typical time spent on a website varies based on industry and vertical.
-In some industries, a typical time spent on a website may be seconds or minutes, and some cases hours.
+In some industries, a typical time spent on a website may be seconds or minutes, and in some cases hours.

-In addition, bounce rate determines the number of users that visit a page and how long they remain on the page before exiting the website.
+In addition, the bounce rate determines the number of users that visit a page and how long they remain on the page before exiting the website.

 If you use Google Web Analytics, do visit the post and implement Brian’s solution as I’m sure you will see a stark difference in your website’s average time on site and bounce rate.

 In addition, we encourage you to view our latest post entitled, Using Google Webmaster Tools to Verify and Submit a Website Sitemap, as it gives you greater insight into using another useful web tool offered by Google: Google Webmaster Tools.